 As long as you’re using a stand aquarium setup and are maintaining adequate tank husbandry, you shouldn’t have an issue with too much oxygen.
 That being said, it can happen.

-If your tank appears to bubble or fizzle like carbonated soda, it’s likely caused by high levels of oxygen.
+If your tank appears to bubble or fizzle like carbonated soda, it’s likely caused by high oxygen levels.

 Similarly, strong currents inside the tank can also be a problem.
 Not only can this risk excess oxygen forming, but angelfish prefer quiet, slow-moving waters.
 If the current is too strong, angelfish will become stressed and struggle to breathe.

-If you suspect high oxygen levels, the only way to know for sure is to test the water and apply the appropriate methods to fix them.
+If you suspect high oxygen levels, the only way to know is to test the water and apply the appropriate methods to fix them.

 How To Decrease Your Tank’s Oxygen Levels